iursino/HIRING-backend-select-movie-star/README.md

 ## Problem Statement

-You are attempting to build FaveFlix, a service that allows users to search for movie information in a variety of ways, with a future vision of allowing users to design their own queries and pinpoint info they are specifically interested in.
+You are joining a crack team of engineers at FaveFlix, a service that wants to allow users to search for movie information in a variety of ways.
+You're in charge of building the first version of this budding service, and you've been handed the following "specification" for the backend:

 ### Customer API
 The service is expected to support the following operations:

-1. MOVSRCH: Search for movies by three different criteria and return all matching results
+1. MOVSRCH: Search for movies by up to three different criteria and return all matching results
-2. ACTSRCH: Search for actors by three different criteria and return all matching results
+2. ACTSRCH: Search for actors by up to three different criteria and return all matching results
 3. MAGICSRCH: One "interesting" search that is going to be your secret sauce.
 This is an opportunity for you to design a specific query that you personally find interesting.
    Examples: _"Search for the movie that has the most actors"_, or